ben18785/mrr_dissection_meta_analyses/documentation/Plan of action.md

   * [ ] Wet vs dry season from downloaded data
   * [ ] Wet vs dry season from database
 * [ ] Insecticide use (recorded in database)
-* [ ] Gonotrophic cycle estimation using citations
+* [x] Gonotrophic cycle estimation using citations
-  * [ ] Recheck for duplicates
+  * [x] Recheck for duplicates
-  * [ ] Review methods for each gonotrophic cycle estimate
+  * [x] Review methods for each gonotrophic cycle estimate
-  * [ ] Need to determine what measures these were and what method was used (29 references in total)
+  * [x] Need to determine what measures these were and what method was used (29 references in total); no need, I think
-  * [ ] Combine with my literature search for physiological age
+  * [x] Combine with my literature search for physiological age

 ### Physiological age